not-only-code/qtranslate-slug/readme.md

 [Qtranslate](http://wordpress.org/extend/plugins/qtranslate/) is a nice plugin but unfortunately today is **outdated**. **Qtranslate Slug** is an addon to QTranslate, which adds support for permalinks translations and fix some QTranslate deficiencies since wordpress 3.0.

 **Version 1.0** has been written from scratch using OOP.
-The code has been structured better, the functions have been marked and commented and everything is better integrated with Wordpress API.
+The code has been structured better, the functions have been marked and commented and everything is integrated with Wordpress API.

-**Requirments:**
+**Requirements:**

 * Wordpress 3.3 (PHP 5.2 and MySQL 5)
 * mQtranslate 2.6.2.4 or Qtranslate 2.5.8